OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 - Node.js
 - npm
-- An Office 365 (the subscription version of Office) account
+- a Microsoft 365 (the subscription version of Office) account
 - A code editor of your choice

 This guide assumes that you know how to use a command line tool.